 Decreased State Costs.
-The changes to the legislative spending limit would reduce state spending by over \$180 million annually.
+The changes to the legislative spending limit would reduce state spending by over \$130 million annually.
 Every ten years, some of these state savings would be offset by increased costs-probably in the millions of dollars-by the Citizens Redistricting Commission to draw boundaries for the new neighborhood districts.

 Increased County Costs.
 Counties would have increased costs to administer the election of over 10,000 new legislative offices, including improving data management capacities, modifying precinct boundaries, and printing and mailing sample ballots identifying each voter's neighborhood district.
-These increased county costs could be in the range of tens of millions of dollars for the first election in 2014, but likely would decline for subsequent elections.
+These increased county costs could be in the range of tens of millions of dollars for the first election in 2016, but would decline significantly for subsequent elections.